 To further soften shadows in portrait photography diffusers and reflectors are often used.

-When using natural light outdoors, subjects are placed in the shade to diffuse the hard light of direct sun.
-When there’s no shade around, they could be positioned with their backs to the sun, so that their faces aren’t in direct light, which avoids the high contrast of highlights and shadows.
+When using natural light outdoors, try to find open shade to position subjects to diffuse the hard light of direct sun.
+When there’s no shade around, position subjects with their backs to the sun, so that their faces aren’t in direct light, which avoids the high contrast of highlights and shadows.

 Studio photographers often use several layers of diffusion on lighting to soften the light and therefore the shadows.